omerbsezer/Fast-Kubernetes/K8s-Taint-Toleration.md

   - name: toleratedcontainer2
     image: nginx:latest
   tolerations:
-  - key: "app"                     # pod tolerates "app:NoSchedule", value is not important in this pod
+  - key: "platform"                     # pod tolerates "platform:NoSchedule", value is not important in this pod
-    operator: "Exists"             # pod can run on the nodes which has "app=test:NoSchedule" or "app=production:NoSchedule"
+    operator: "Exists"             # pod can run on the nodes which has "platform=test:NoSchedule" or "platform=production:NoSchedule"
     effect: "NoSchedule"
 ```